mbrugman67/BusPirate-docs-hugo/content/docs/enclosure/injection-molded-shell.md

 {{% /alert %}}

 {{% alert context="info" %}}
 The 3D printable versions of the enclosure work with standard 8mm DIN7991 bolts, only the injection molded version specifies 7mm bolts.
-8mm bolts will work, but some heads may sit fully flush with the front of the case.
+8mm bolts will work, but some heads may not sit fully flush with the front of the case.
 {{% /alert %}}

 ### The Plug